-Rule No. 1 in debt collection is that the longer a debt is owed, the less likely it becomes that you're going to be able to collect it.
+Rule number one in debt collection is that the longer a debt is owed, the less likely it becomes that you're going to be able to collect it.
 Knowing about your customers and their debts is vital to collecting from them.

 How to Use an A/R Aging Report

 First look at the greatest amounts of money owed by all customers.
 Are these amounts current?
 Are they 30 days?
 Or have these bills been outstanding for 120 days or more?

 Working on the 80/20 principle (sometimes called the Pareto Principle) that says that roughly 80% of problems are caused by 20% of the group.
 If you focus on the 20%, the customers with the highest balances, you are maximizing your collections.
 This will bring you the highest return.
 Determine how you'll handle each of these large bills, then write up a plan and have your accounts receivable manager start working.